ideal-postcodes/ideal-postcodes-node/README.md

 - `searchQuery` (string | object).
 The address to search for.
 If string is passed, the string is used as a search term and default settings are applied (limit 10 results, return first page).
 If an object is provided, this object requires a `query` attribute pointing to your search string.
 It also accepts optional `limit` and `page` attributes.
 - `callback` (function).
 Standard callback which accepts 2 arguments: `error` and `searchResults`

-Use the postcode "ID1 1QD" to test integration for free.
+Use the address "ID1 1QD" to test integration for free.
 The complete list of test methods is available in the [documentation](https://ideal-postcodes/documentation/addresses).

 ```javascript
 idealPostcodes.lookupAddress("ID1 1QD", function (error, searchResults) {